NikolasKotsikos/uReview/README.md

 - The main font used throughout the site is 'Roboto' which belongs to the sans-serif typeface family.
 The font is clean and elegant, making it a good choice for web design.

-- I have used the 'Orbitron' font to create the 'uReview' title as it pairs well with my overall branding.
+- I have used the 'Orbitron' font to create the 'uReview' logo as it pairs well with my overall branding.
 Moreover it has been used as the font for titles and fonts all over the site.

+- The greater than (>) and lower than (<) symbols have been used creatively to form icons for various action buttons throughout the site.
+That helps mix-up the use of [Font Awesome](https://fontawesome.com/) icons and re-inforces the site's branding.

 - Sans Serif is set as the fallback font if for any reason the main fonts aren't being imported into the site correctly.

 **Logo Design**

-- For this site, I created my own logo design with inspiration from old school operating systems.
+- I created my own logo design with inspiration from old school operating systems.
 Using the greater than symbol  to create a simple but effective logo.

 - Following website conventions, my website logo is a link to the homepage.
-Over time through trial and error, many people have learned that clicking on a site’s logo leads them back to the homepage so adopting this standard reduces confusion by matching the UI to users’ expectations.
+Over time many people have learned that clicking on a site’s logo leads them back to the homepage so adopting this standard reduces confusion by matching the UI to users’ expectations.
 The logo is also left-aligned which is the most familiar placement, and is where users look to find it.

 ### <u>**User stories**</u>